lsst-dm/dmtn-056/design.rst

 A :py:class:`DatasetRef` instance cannot be constructed without a :ref:`Registry`, making it somewhat more cumbersome to use in interactive contexts.
 The SuperTask pattern hides those extra construction steps from both SuperTask authors and operators, however, and :py:class:`DatasetRef` is the class SuperTask authors will use most.

-Instances of final class in the hierarchy, :py:class:`DatasetHandle`, always correspond to a :ref:`Datasets <Dataset>` that has already been stored in a :ref:`Datastore`.
+Instances of the final class in the hierarchy, :py:class:`DatasetHandle`, always correspond to a :ref:`Datasets <Dataset>` that has already been stored in a :ref:`Datastore`.
 In addition to the :ref:`DataUnits <DataUnit>` and :ref:`DatasetType` exposed by :py:class:`DatasetRef`, a :py:class:`DatasetHandle` also provides access to its :ref:`URI` and component :ref:`Datasets <Dataset>`.

 All three classes are immutable.